 New Zealand's Observer Programme covers both domestic and charter longline vessels.
-All four charter vessels were covered by observers in 2010.
+In 2014, 25% of the total catch and 37% of the total effort was observed.
+All four charter vessels were covered by observers in 2014.
 The target coverage level for the domestic fleet is 10% of the effort to reflect 10% of the catch.
 Coverage is measured in two ways, proportion of catch (in numbers of fish) observed (Table 8) and proportion of hooks observed (Table 9).